About toys and games for children

 Your pots-and-pans or plastics cupboard can be a great source of entertainment for your young child, as can many other ordinary things around your home.
 Remember to check for sharp edges, choking risks and other hazards before you give your child household bits and pieces to play with.

-Outdoor play – for example, in the sandpit with a bucket and spade, or in the park rolling and kicking a ball – will also be lots of fun for your baby or toddler.
+Outdoor play – for example, in the sandpit with a bucket and spade, or in the park rolling and kicking a ball – will also be a lot of fun for your baby or toddler.

 No matter how shallow the bath or pool, safe play around water depends on 100% supervision.
 This means constant visual contact and keeping your child within arm’s reach at all times.